Habitat Restoration in Mt. Parke Regional Park

 A group of students from the Mayne Island School attend a nature lesson in Mt.
 Parke

-We have recently completed a ten-year habitat restoration plan.
+We currently hold a ten-year habitat restoration plan.
 The plan describes the steps the Conservancy will take to manage invasive plant species within the park, to keep it natural in the long term.
 Scotch broom, daphne, and English holly were spreading in the park, but have been removed over the last two years by Conservancy staff and volunteers.
 Following the maintenance plan will ensure the park is kept free from these damaging species in future years.

 See the full plan here.